-- Describe the study of surgical education, including curriculum development and research on simulation. - Understand how to move beyond mission trips (service) to an academic career focused on the study of surgery.
+• Describe the study of surgical education, including curriculum development and research on simulation.

+• Understand how to move beyond mission trips (service) to an academic career focused on the study of surgery.

-• Describe how innovation and invention leads to scientific advancement and a viable career in academic platforms for information dissemination), and to describe ways to integrate an eQective presence on social media into an academic career.
+• Describe how innovation and invention leads to scientific advancement and a viable career in academic as platforms for information dissemination), and to describe ways to integrate an eQective presence on social media into an academic career.

-• Understand ways to define and measure the academic "impact factor" of advancing technology (e.g., as review ways to make these academic pursuits a part of a surgeon's promotion and tenure package.
+• Understand ways to define and measure the academic "impact factor" of advancing technology (e.g.,

-Review ways that "alternative" academic pursuits add value to a department's academic portfolio, and to
+- Review ways that "alternative" academic pursuits add value to a department's academic portfolio, and to - review ways to make these academic pursuits a part of a surgeon's promotion and tenure package.